Amanss21229/Quizcreatebot/README.md

 1. User sends `/cquiz [chapter] [number]` command
 2. Bot validates the input (1-20 questions)
-3. Gemini AI generates NEET-level MCQs based on the chapter
+3. Groq AI (LLaMA 3.3 70B Versatile) generates NEET-level MCQs based on the chapter
 4. Questions are sent as Telegram polls/quizzes
 5. Each question includes the watermark 【~@DrQuizRobot】
 6. Correct answers are marked in the quiz format